usefulteam/jwt-auth/readme.txt

 ## Whitelisting Endpoints

 Every call to the server (except the token creation some default whitelist) will be intercepted.
 However, you might need to whitelist some endpoints.
 You can use `jwt_auth_whitelist` filter to do it.
 Please simply add this filter directly (without hook).
 Or, you can add it to `plugins_loaded`.
 Adding this filter inside `init` (or later) will not work.

+If you're adding the filter inside theme and the whitelisting doesn't work, please create a small 1 file plugin and add your filter there.

 `
 add_filter( 'jwt_auth_whitelist', function ( $endpoints ) {